clickstorm/cs_seo/Documentation/Configuration/Index.rst

 Configuration
 =============

-Here you find information for integrators, e.g how to set up the sitemap.xml or the hreflang.
+Here you find information for integrators, e.g how to set up the hreflang.

 Main Topics
 -----------